It's going to cost four figures

 - The client will probably want instructions on how to use his fork.
 That means writing documentation and/or walking him through.
 Usually, both.
 The later can turn into a nasty surprise in case I overestimated his technical skills.

 - Just because the mod works on my machine doesn’t mean it will work in the client’s system.
 More likely than not, there will be a remote debugging session (potentially with a client, whose technical skills I overestimated).

 - The main development branch will move on.
 The client may want/need the new version with his custom patch applied eventually.
 This means, I now have two code branches to maintain and should probably also write some extra unit tests to detect breaking changes.

 - After completion (and payment), there will likely be “minor” follow up questions.
 Things, that can be answered in one sentence.
 Individually, they take up almost no time at all, but they will pile up and are impossible to consolidate into billable units.

 Again, counting hours is pointless.
 How long the job takes is largely determined by the client’s actions, not by mine.
 That’s a big variable beyond my control.
 The client can (and will!) drag this out, putting me into an impossible situation: I’m suppose to give a quote in order to get the commission, based on information, I can only have after finishing.
 But at that point, it’s too late to change the estimate and simply charging extra after giving a quote is obviously not going to fly.

 Now, some people might wonder, why I don’t just write a detailed offer/bill then.
 Listing all the individual positions, so the client knows exactly what he’s paying for and why it’s costing so much.
-Am I too lazy?
+Am I too lazy to do that?
 Yes, I am!
-I am mostly too lazy to argue about why every item is required, having to take it out because it isn’t, having to add it again because it was and in the end renegotiate everything because safety margins were not used to their fullest extent.
+I am mostly too lazy to argue about why every item is required, having to take it out because it isn’t, having to add it again because it was after all and, in the end, renegotiate everything because safety margins were not used to their fullest extent.